-- The grant must be for capital improvements in municipal wastewater collection systems to reduce the amount of inflow and infiltration to the Metropolitan Council's metropolitan sanitary sewer disposal system. - To be eligible for a grant, a city must be identified by the Metropolitan Council as a contributor of excessive inflow and infiltration or have a measurable flow rate within 20 percent of the allowable flow limit. - Grants from this appropriation are for up to 50 percent of the cost to mitigate the I/I in the publicly owned wastewater collection systems. - Grant awards will be based on applications from eligible cities that identify eligible capital costs - Grants are subject to Council Guidelines.
+- The grant must be for capital improvements in municipal wastewater collection systems to reduce the amount of inflow and infiltration to the Metropolitan Council's metropolitan sanitary sewer disposal system. - To be eligible for a grant, a city must be identified by the Metropolitan Council as a contributor of excessive inflow and infiltration or have a measurable flow rate within 20 percent of the allowable flow limit. - Grant awards will be based on applications from eligible cities that identify eligible capital costs. - Grants are subject to Council Guidelines.